A Guide to Email Cadence: How Often Should You Send Email Marketing Campaign

 However, most of the emails tend to be spam, irrelevant, or not tailored for the target audience.
 So, it works only for marketers who are smart, data-driven in decision-making, and strategic.

 Many email campaign fails only because they don’t have proper strategies.
-If you send it randomly, and a user received your email at the wrong moment, it wouldn’t work.
+If you send it randomly, and a user receives your email at the wrong moment, it won’t work.

 Also, if you don’t have any idea which types of email they love to receive, how many emails they like to receive from you, and yes, at what time of the day – the whole thing would be going nowhere.